-Here at Surgi’s Heating & Air Conditioning, we’re dedicated to providing you with all the information necessary to ensure your home runs as efficiently as possible.
+Here at Surgi’s Heating, Cooling & Plumbing, we’re dedicated to providing you with all the information necessary to ensure your home runs as efficiently as possible.
 Replacing your AC can be a big investment, and you need your new cooling unit to work effectively for your home.
 Now that you know what SEER stands for, let’s dig a little deeper to understand it even more and how it can affect your home!

 Your SEER Depends On Your Geography

 The optimal SEER rating of your AC unit is heavily dependent on where you are geographically located.